Skip to main content

 2. Use WVU-owned computers whenever possible because they comply with the University-Owned Equipment Standard.
 Employees should never use personally owned devices to access and store sensitive data.

-3. Understand what constitutes confidential, personally identifiable and sensitive information by reviewing the Sensitive Data Protection Policy.
+3. Understand what constitutes confidential, personally identifiable and sensitive information by reviewing the Data Classification Policy.

 Protect Personal Data